kabomi/blackjack/README.md

 This command, will launch a Jest Test Runner in watch mode.
 The runner will run all the tests whenever a change in your code happens.

+### `yarn lint`

+We are using eslint with prettier in order to avoid typical issues and to have a common coding-style.
+Feel free to configure your IDE prettier/eslint plugins to don't have the need to run this command.

 ## Building the application

 ### `yarn build:client`